TaamirH/TravelLLM/README.md

 2. No budget/time constraints provided.
 Consider specifying a destination, dates, and any other relevant information to get a tailored plan.
 3. Multiple options exist for various destinations.
 With no additional context, it's challenging to evaluate the best fit.

-**Avoiding false precision and hallucination, citing sources correctly**
+**4. Avoiding false precision and hallucination, citing sources correctly**

 YOU: what's the typical hotel price in tokyo?

 TRAVELGENIE: